mmadwn/Information-System/README.md

-# About
-Information Systems - Voucher Game Shop Using PHP and phpMyAdmin

-This software based on local web.
-Built using PHP Language and phpMyAdmin to manage the database.
-The program manages sales and purchase electronic vouchers
+This Github repository contains a web-based information system built with PHP and MySQL.
+The system is designed to facilitate the sales of game vouchers through a user-friendly interface.
+The application leverages the power of PHP to handle server-side operations and MySQL to store and manage the vouchers information.
+The system is highly scalable, allowing it to grow and accommodate an increasing number of users and transactions.
+With its robust and efficient design, this information system is the perfect solution for anyone looking to sell game vouchers online